Visa policy of Argentina

 Entry and exit stamps of Argentina inside a Singapore passport.

 Visitors to Argentina must obtain a visa from one of the Argentine diplomatic missions unless they are citizens of one of the visa-exempt countries.

-Visitors must hold a passport (or identity card if Mercosur or associated) valid for the period of intended stay, while Argentine citizens can enter with a valid passport or identity card (or salvocoducto, laissez-passer for Argentines).
+Visitors must hold a passport (or identity card if Mercosur or associated) valid for the period of intended stay, while Argentine citizens may enter with a valid passport or identity card (or salvocoducto, laissez-passer for Argentines).